dinakajoy/news-app/README.md

 ## Installation
 Clone the repository and cd into the project directory
 Open with live server or open index.html file in your browser
-Register on newsapi.org to get your api key and change the existing one in main.js file
+Register on theguardian.com to get your api key and add as an environmenta variable

 ## Usage
 Select source from the drop down to get updated news content based on selected source.